NavyBlueCheese/tsmom-band/README.md

 # tsmom-band

-Long/flat time-series momentum across SPY, EFA, IEF and GLD, running live on a $20 IBKR Pro cash account.
+Long/flat time-series momentum across SPY, EFA, IEF and GLD (running on a $20 IBKR Pro cash account)

 At that size, IBKR's 1%-of-trade-value commission cap binds on every order and a round trip costs 2% of the position.
 A strategy that trades normally is guaranteed to lose.